davidobrien1985/davidobrien1985.github.io/blog/_posts/2014-02-22-remove-machines-configmgr-collection.md

 # Maik Koster’s OSDWebService for SCCM {.}

-I am sure you all already know Maik Koster’s OSDWebService available on Codeplex? <a href="https://mdtcustomizations.codeplex.com/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://mdtcustomizations.codeplex.com/', 'https://mdtcustomizations.codeplex.com/']);" title="https://mdtcustomizations.codeplex.com/">https://mdtcustomizations.codeplex.com/</a>
+I am sure you all already know Maik Koster’s OSDWebService available on Codeplex? [https://mdtcustomizations.codeplex.com/]("https://mdtcustomizations.codeplex.com/" https://mdtcustomizations.codeplex.com/)
 It’s a really fine piece of tech and helps automate stuff that otherwise would have been scripted.
 Using Webservices also brings other advantages like easier authentication against a webservice than the SMSProvider and so on.

 This customer wanted to use this web service, implemented it and integrated it at the end of the Task Sequence to remove the machine from the Collection, in order to prevent users from accidently pressing F12 when booting, pressing next, next and enter and then wondering why their machines get reinstalled 😉